Submission Instructions and

 - Copyrights will remain the property of each Author/Illustrator.

-and reprints of submitted works in Best of Bedtime-Story
+reprints of excerpts of submitted works in conjunction with

 Please note that Bedtime-Story will

 not accept tales which have been submitted to other sites.

 Bedtime-Story.com website is a distinction granted only to

 Your talent will have been judged

 exceptional, and it deserves to be showcased in the company of similarly

 Here's a copy of the AGREEMENT FOR YOUR

 If you have sent an e-mail to Bedtime-Story and have not heard back

 from us, there may be a problem with the e-mail return address shown